-The past few years have brought a surge of new marine sanctuaries, including sprawling reserves near New Caledonia and Hawaii that each cover about 500,000 square miles.
+The past several years have brought a surge of new marine sanctuaries around the world, including sprawling reserves near New Caledonia, Hawaii and Antarctica that each cover about 500,000 square miles.
 The nations of Gabon, Kiribati and Palau have all made waves with huge new refuges off their coasts, and the U.K. recently approved a 322,000 square-mile reserve around the Pitcairn Islands.
-Conservationists are now working to string together an array of protected areas to create the 30,000-island Pacific Oceanscape.
+Conservationists are now working to string together an array of marine protected areas to establish the 30,000-island Pacific Oceanscape.

-In August 2016, President Obama established the largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was also Earth's largest upon its 2006 creation by President George W. Bush.
-But as the popularity of protecting oceans has grown over the past decade, it had slipped to 10th-largest in the world — so Obama is now quadrupling its size in one fell swoop.
+The month before, Obama also established the now second-largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was Earth's largest upon its 2006 creation by President George W. Bush.
+But as the popularity of protecting oceans has grown over the past decade, it had slipped to 10th-largest in the world — so Obama quadrupled its size in one fell swoop.

 Fish shelter under coral at Rapture Reef in Papahānaumokuākea Marine National Monument.
 (Photo: Greg McFall/NOAA)

-The move will ban all commercial resource extraction — including commercial fishing and any future mining activity — although it will still allow some recreational fishing, as well as the removal of wildlife for Native Hawaiian cultural practices.
-The area has salient cultural and historical significance, the White House notes, as much of the surrounding land and water is sacred to the Native Hawaiian community.
+The move bans all commercial resource extraction — including commercial fishing and any future mining activity — although it still allows some recreational fishing, as well as the removal of wildlife for Native Hawaiian cultural practices.
+The area has salient cultural and historical significance, the White House noted, as much of the surrounding land and water is sacred to the Native Hawaiian community.

-Here's a glimpse of how big Papahānaumokuākea will become:
+Here's a glimpse of how big Papahānaumokuākea is.

 At the 2015 Our Oceans conference, the U.S. also unveiled a pair of much smaller preserves in Maryland and Wisconsin, which would be the first new U.S. marine sanctuaries in 15 years.
 They're tiny compared with Papahānaumokuākea, and may bend the technical definition of "marine," but both are teeming with historic shipwrecks as well as wildlife.
 Both were also nominated by the American public, part of a policy shift meant to boost engagement with federal conservation efforts.